philippotto-hauber/nowcast-bip-ger/README.md

 #### ifo-index

-1. download latest release from the [ifo's website](https://www.ifo.de/umfrage/ifo-geschaeftsklima-deutschland).
-The file currently has the name format `gsk-d-YYYYMM.xlsx` where YYYY and MM are the year and month of the release

-2. rename the file to `ifo_current.xlsx`and place in `Echtzeitdatensatz\raw data\ifo`

-3. update the release dates of the index in the file `release_dates_ifo.csv`
+The latest xlsx-file containing the ifo indices is downloaded automatically.
+However, the release dates of the index that are needed for the construction of the real-time vintages need to be updated manually in the file `aux_real_time_data/release_dates_ifo.csv`.

 #### Lkw-Maut-Index